basstian-ai/simple-pim-1754492683911/roadmap.md

 - - Audit other core utilities for similar import/export interop issues (lib/slugify, lib/isInStock, lib/products) and add compatibility shims where needed.
 - - Add CI test that runs the export CSV endpoint and validates headers/columns to catch regressions.
 - - Consider harmonizing module export styles across the codebase (prefer consistent CommonJS or ESM) to avoid needing defensive adapters.
+- - Add a unit test (tests/slugify.test.js) covering edge cases: accents, punctuation, repeated separators, empty input, long input.
+- - Run full test suite in CI (npm test) to ensure no other import/export interop issues exist.
+- - Audit other core utilities for consistent export shapes (lib/isInStock, lib/products, lib/exportCsv) and add shims where necessary.
+- - Consider adding a small CI lint rule to detect when critical utilities (slugify, exportCsv) do not expose both default and named exports to prevent regressions.
+- - Optionally consolidate health endpoints into a single health hub and add unit tests for readiness/health probes.